US STOCKS-Wall St surges as Congress preps more stimulus and oil bounces back

 “Small caps and mid-caps still haven’t seen a recovery, and that tells me the economy is still in question,” warned Ben Philips, Chief Investment Officer of the EventShares ETF .

-Advancing issues outnumbered declining ones on the NYSE by a 2.61-to-1 ratio; on Nasdaq, a 1.84-to-1 ratio favored advancers.
+Advancing issues outnumbered declining ones on the NYSE by a 2.48-to-1 ratio; on Nasdaq, a 2.00-to-1 ratio favored advancers.

-The S&P 500 posted 2 new 52-week highs and 2 new lows; the Nasdaq Composite recorded 22 new highs and 13 new lows.
-(Reporting by C Nivedita and Shreyashi Sanyal in Bengaluru; Editing by David Gregorio)
+The S&P 500 posted four new 52-week highs and two new lows; the Nasdaq Composite recorded 24 new highs and 19 new lows.
+(Reporting by C Nivedita and Shreyashi Sanyal in Bengaluru; Editing by David Gregorio and Tom Brown)